Final report for FNE20-961

 Caterpillar tunnels have been touted as having “the fastest possible payback period per initial investment of any growing structure”, despite there being no empirical evidence to support this claim.
 This study recorded all inputs and outputs involved in the production of cold hardy greens and two warm season crops in two caterpillar tunnels and compared them side-by-side to data collected from in-field production of the same crops.
 The goal of this project was to generate empirical data on the profitability of caterpillar production thus enabling growers to make better informed, science-based decisions when selecting season extension practices for their operations.
 Results of the project were disseminated through on-farm field days, published as a farmer-oriented article which was shared through various urban grower networks, and shared at two local conferences.

-The project seeks to determine the economic feasibility of caterpillar tunnel production in small-scale urban farming in the Northeast.
-More specifically, it will answer the question, Is the use of caterpillar tunnels economically beneficial for small-scale urban farmers?
-The objective is to determine whether the benefits and returns will outweigh the input, cost, and potential challenges associated with caterpillar tunnel management and production, and how quickly farmers should expect a return on investment.
-To answer this question, we will measure all inputs and outputs of both caterpillar tunnels and field production in a side by side comparison over two seasons.
-The following is some additional information we hope will be gained throughout this project:
+The project sought to determine the economic feasibility of caterpillar tunnel production in small-scale urban farming in the Northeast.
+More specifically, it sought to answer the question, Is the use of caterpillar tunnels economically beneficial for small-scale urban farmers?
+The objective was to determine whether the benefits and returns will outweigh the input, cost, and potential challenges associated with caterpillar tunnel management and production, and how quickly farmers should expect a return on investment.
+To answer this question, we measured all inputs and outputs of two caterpillar tunnels, and compared the yields of cucumbers and bell peppers in both caterpillar tunnels and in-field production in a side by side comparison over two seasons.
+The following is some additional information we gained throughout this project:

 -How quickly might you see a return on your investment?
 (Break-even point).

--How do profits per square foot compare in caterpillar tunnels v field production?
+-How do profits per sq ft compare in caterpillar tunnels v field production?

 -Does caterpillar production result in higher yields and/or better quality of crops compared to in-field production?